Frequently asked questions

 A: Students at the School of Nursing will not be required to repeat coursework satisfied at another institution; however, all students are expected to enroll full time at a minimum of 12 units each quarter of their program.
 This means transferring course work will not reduce the length of the program and will not count as credit toward unit requirements.

 Q. I have reviewed the website, but I want to learn more about your programs.
 Who should I contact?

 A.Prospective applicants can schedule time to speak with a school representative.
 To do so, call (916) 734-2145 or email BettyIreneMooreSON@ucdmc.ucdavis.edu.

 Questions about the physician assistant and nurse practitioner programs

 Q. When does the application cycle open and close?

 A. Applications open in April and close July 15.

 Q. Do all admission requirements need to be completed by the application deadline?

-A. Yes, all admission requirements must be completed, submitted and verified by the Sept.
-1 application deadline.
+A. Yes, all admission requirements must be completed and submitted by the July 15, 2014, application deadline.
 This includes all prerequisite course work, 1000 hours of clinical experience, transcripts and letters of recommendation.
 No changes can be made to the application once it is submitted in the Centralized Application System for Physician Assistants (CASPA).